Þórir Þorbjarnarson

-Þórir Guðmundur Þorbjarnarson (born 26 May 1998) is an Icelandic professional basketball player for Oviedo CB of the LEB Oro.
+Þórir Guðmundur Þorbjarnarson (born 26 May 1998) is an Icelandic professional basketball player for KR of the Úrvalsdeild karla.
 He played college basketball for the Nebraska Cornhuskers.
 Nicknamed "Tóti Túrbó", he has won the Icelandic championship three times and the Icelandic Basketball Cup twice.

 Career

 Early career with KR (2014–2017)

 Þórir came up through the junior ranks of KR and played his first senior game, at the age of 16, on 7 December 2014, when he scored 31 points against Haukar-b in the Icelandic Basketball Cup.
 During the 2015–2016 season he was named the best young player of the first half of the season.
 He developed into a key player for KR during its 2017 championship run, averaging 10.2 points, 2.6 rebounds and 1.9 assists per game, and was named the Úrvalsdeild Young Player of the Year after the 2016–17 season.

 Nebraska (2017–2021)

-In August, 2017, Þórir joined the University of Nebraska.
+In August 2017 Þórir joined the University of Nebraska.

 On 8 January 2020, he tied his career high with Nebraska after scoring 17 points in a 76–70 win against Iowa.